OpenImagingLab/Sim2Real/README.md

 ---

 ## How to Run a Demo Case

-Download demo.zip from this link.
+1. Download `demo.zip` from [this link](https://opendatalab.com/ziranzhang/EVFI-LL/tree/main/EVFI-LL).

-Extract demo.zip into the data folder.
+2. Extract `demo.zip` into the `data` folder.

-Update the path in Sim2Real/params/Paths/RealCaptured.py to point to the /data folder.
+3. Update the path in `Sim2Real/params/Paths/RealCaptured.py` to point to the `/data` folder.
 I realize this was not clearly mentioned before, and I appreciate you catching that.

-In Sim2Real/Sim2Real_code/dataset/RC/dataset_dict.py, keep only "demo" in both dataset_dict and test_key.
+4. In `Sim2Real/Sim2Real_code/dataset/RC/dataset_dict.py`, keep only `"demo"` in both `dataset_dict` and `test_key`.
 This step was previously overlooked—thank you for bringing it up.

-Run the code.
+5. Run the code.

 ## 📜 License Information
 The code in this repository is licensed under the [MIT License](LICENSE).